dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

     seeing "DOSBox Staging" fully typed out everywhere would get old rather quickly!

-    Using the term "DOSBox" is also a nod to the original DOSBox developers to whom we are grateful for starting this awesome open-source project in the first place.
+    Using the term "DOSBox" is also a nod to the original DOSBox developers, to whom we are grateful for starting this awesome open-source project in the first place.